Interview Over the Phone

 Commonly asked questions are, “Why should I hire you?” and “Why do you want to intern or work with us?”
 Be prepared to have 2-3 clear points with which to outline each of these questions.

-Ask questions of the employer
+Ask the employer questions

 Learn the specific duties of the internship or job.
 Inquire about a timeline for the next step in their process.